When Does Warranty Registration Make Sense to Offer?

 Customers of high-value items are more willing to spend a few minutes registering in exchange for warranty protection.
 The investment they've made justifies the minor inconvenience, and they're motivated to ensure their coverage is valid.

-Real-world example: A commercial-grade espresso machine manufacturer sees 78% registration rates because customers who spend $3,000+ on equipment want documented warranty protection.
+Real-world example: commercial-grade espresso machine manufacturers consistently see registration rates well above category averages because customers spending $3,000+ on equipment want documented warranty protection.

 2. You Operate Across Multiple Sales Channels